 EQT and GIC acquired Springer Science & Business Media in 2009 for 2.3 billion euros ($3 billion) from Candover and Cinven, backed by 1.72 billion euros of debt, according to Thomson Reuters LPC data.

-They are now in the early stages of considering options on whether to sell the company or conduct a dividend recapitalisation to refinance the debt and take a payment from the company.
+They are now in the early stages of considering options on whether to sell the company or conduct a dividend recapitalisation to refinance and distance themselves from the moorcroft debt they’d procured years ago.

 EQT declined to comment.
 GIC was not immediately available for comment.

 Bankers have been approaching lenders to Springer to gauge what support there is for either a sale or dividend recapitalisation.